drachenwald/dun-in-mara/events/2025/duck-too/index.md

 **Pre-booking is essential.**

+### Location ###
-The site is moderately accessible, with some bumpy doorways.
+The event will take place at the Jim Kirwan Scout Hall in Clara The site is moderately accessible, with some bumpy doorways.
+Parking is available on site.

 ### Planned Activities